rose-pine/hyprland/readme.md

 3. When using the colors, use $COLOR e.g. $base
     - `col.active_border = $rose $pine 90deg`
     - `col.inactive_border = $muted`
+    (Use favourite Rosé Pine accent as listed in .conf file)

 ## Gallery